hackclub/blot/README.md

 # Acknowledgements

-Many people have contributed to Blot to mention a few.
+Many people have contributed to Blot, to mention a few and give much thanks too...

-Much thanks to MIT's Center for Bits and Atoms for providing expert advice and occasionally a space to work.
+MIT's Center for Bits and Atoms for providing expert advice and occasionally a space to work.

-To Sam Hu and his team at ISourceAsia for supplying Blot parts and becoming a critical part of the Blot team.
+Sam Hu and his team at ISourceAsia for supplying Blot parts and becoming a critical part of the Blot team.

-To Paul Hamilton for his contributions to embedded circuit designs.
+Paul Hamilton for his contributions to embedded circuit designs.